Best Social Networks for Expats in China

 5. Tencent QQ

-Tencent QQ is one of China’s oldest social media platforms, originally launched as a messaging service.
+Tencent QQ, one of China’s oldest social media platforms, started as a messaging service but has since expanded to include social networking, gaming, and music streaming.

 Key Features: